 Merlin Frame Maker is a very professional operation – they have over 20 employees, 3 outlets and a 6,000 sqft workshop with all the bells and whistles.
 The owner has a genuine passion and love for fine art and this is reflected in the quality of the materials and workmanship on show.

-Convenience, quality and professionalism tends to come at a slightly higher cost than the traditional roadside framing shops, but we personally refer the vast majority of our clients directly to Merlin because we trust them to deliver.
-For cheaper items such as posters and prints, you may wish to consider other options listed below.
+Convenience, quality and professionalism tend to come at a slightly higher cost than the traditional roadside framing shops, but we personally refer the vast majority of our clients directly to Merlin because we trust them to deliver.
+For cheaper items such as posters and prints, you may wish to consider other options.